-Amazon will once again offer a host of Alexa-exclusive deals, with over 100 discounts that you can only get by ordering with your voice on devices such as Amazon Echo, Echo Dot and Tap as well as Alexa-ready Fire TVs and Fire tablets.
-Voice shoppers will have extra-early access to deals starting on July 10 from 7 p.m. to 9 p.m.
-ET, and can even get $20 off Prime by saying "Alexa, sign up for Prime."
+We also expect Amazon to offer a host of Alexa-exclusive deals, with hundreds of discounts that you can only get by ordering with your voice on devices such as the Amazon Echo Spot, Echo, or Echo Dot.
+Last year, voice shoppers also got $20 off Prime just by saying "Alexa, sign up for Prime."

 Is Prime day really about the discounts??

 Studies have shown that Prime customers spend more than twice what nonmembers do, so it's no wonder Amazon is trying to spread the Prime love as much as it can.

 How will I know if the deals are any good?

 There's no doubt that you'll find great deals on Prime Day.
 We just recommend you shop with caution, because not every deal will be a good deal.
 Make a list of the items you'd like to buy and stick to it.